Bayer-Group/tiffslide/README.md

 This is an early release version, so expect things to break.
-In its current incarnation we are targeting support for Aperio SVS but contributions to expand to a larger variety of fileformats that tifffile supports are very welcome :heart: If there's any questions open an issue and we'll do our best to help!
+In its current incarnation we are targeting support for Aperio SVS but contributions to expand to a larger variety of fileformats that tifffile supports are very welcome :heart: <br>
+If there are any questions open an issue, and we'll do our best to help!

 ## Documentation